var512/userscripts/README.md

 ▶️ YouTube - Channel redirector
 ------
-Redirects a channel to the videos tab.
-Links are not replaced and events are not observed.
+Redirects the channel from featured to videos tab.
+Only for direct URL access, links are not replaced and events are not observed.
 Mainly used for when entering YouTube channels from social media or external links.